Dniel97/RedSea/readme.md

 `convert_to_alac`: Converts a .flac file to an ALAC .m4a file (requires ffmpeg)

-`lyrics`: Enable lyrics tagging using the Genius API (takes longer)
+`lyrics`: Enable lyrics tagging and synced lyrics as .lrc download using the Deezer API (from [deemix](https://codeberg.org/RemixDev/deemix))

 Format variables are `{title}`, `{artist}`, `{album}`, `{tracknumber}`.